CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket005_Approved_Software_Install.md

 ## Final Ticket Notes

-The issue was resolved by deploying approved software through the internal SteenCorp software share and completing the installation with administrative approval.
+The issue was resolved by staging the approved installer in the internal SteenCorp software share and completing the installation on Oscar’s workstation with administrative approval.

 This ticket demonstrated a common help desk workflow involving approved software requests, internal software staging, administrative elevation, workstation support, and least privilege enforcement.